Are you trying to save money on auto insurance?

 Every year, thousands of people make a specific mistake with their coverage that costs them big time.
 These people are literally taking hundreds of dollars every year and lighting it on fire.

-Liability coverage is just one of the types of insurance that make up your auto insurance.
-Liability insurance is the mandatory part of your insurance policy.
+Liability coverage is just one type of insurance that makes up your auto insurance policy.
+It is the mandatory part of your insurance policy.
 In other words, liability coverage is required by law.
 You must have liability insurance whether you like it or not.

-Unfortunately, that’s going to cost money.
-The good news is, your liability coverage and umbrella coverage will come in handy if you’re hit with a $500,000 lawsuit.
-If that ever happens, you’ll be happy you followed this advice!
+In addition, you can buy a separate umbrella insurance policy, which increases your protection.
+Your liability coverage and umbrella coverage will come in handy if you’re hit with a $500,000 lawsuit.
+If that ever happens, you’ll be happy you have maximum liability coverage plus umbrella coverage.

 Uninsured and Underinsured Motorist Coverage

 This is another very big – and very important – part of your auto insurance.
-This insurance helps you when the other guy drives his car into you – and that other guy doesn’t have big liability coverage (which is very, very common).
+This insurance helps you when the other driver is at fault AND doesn’t have big liability coverage (which is very, very common).

 Consider this example:

-On his way to work, Bob is distracted.
-Seriously!
-Bob is eating a doughnut, shaving, and putting on his make-up, all at the same time.
-Bob’s a mess, so he doesn’t see you right in front of him.
+On his way to work, Bob is enjoying a messy breakfast.
+Bob realizes he has made a mess of his shirt, so he leans over to grab a napkin and doesn’t see you right in front of him.
 His car plows right into you.

-Your car is totaled.
+Your car is totaled and you end up in the hospital.
 You’ve got $100,000 in medical bills as a result of the accident.
-Worse, you can’t work for an entire year due to your injury.
-This causes you to lose $100,000 in income.
-Based on that math alone, Bob owes you a car and $200,000.
+Worse, you can’t work for several months due to your injuries.
+This causes you to lose $50,000 in income.
+Based on that math alone, Bob owes you a car and $150,000.

 But guess what?
 You’re only getting $30,000 from Bob’s insurance company – because that’s all the liability coverage Bob has.
-Unfortunately, suing Bob won’t get you anymore because he doesn’t make money and doesn’t have anything saved up.
+Unfortunately, suing Bob won’t get you anything else because he doesn’t make much money and doesn’t have anything saved up.

 Sure, your medical insurance might cover some of your medical bills – but not all of them.
 And your disability insurance policy may replace some of your income – but not all of it.
 Let’s not forget; you still need a new car.
 Where is all the money going to come from?

 Just like liability coverage, under/uninsured coverage is very important.
-So, we won’t be able to save money on auto insurance with this particular coverage.
-But, it is important coverage that we need.
-In the next section, we’ll talk about how you can save money on auto insurance by strategically using comprehensive and collision insurance.
+So, we won’t be able to save money on auto insurance with this particular coverage, either.

 Now let’s talk about how we’re going to save money on auto insurance, likely several hundreds of dollars per year.
 Are you ready?